by Stephanie Greunke, RD and Whole Mamas Program Manager.

 As you can see, there’s much more to gut health than the type of delivery.
 This is good news if you’ve had a cesarean section or are an adoptive mama concerned about your baby’s health.
 Remember that there’s a three year “window of opportunity” to optimize baby’s gut health, and you can take action starting today!
 Knowledge is power, and you’re doing great, mama!

-For more information on all of the topics covered here, find us on Instagram, Facebook, or join us in our Healthy Mama, Happy Baby program, where you can get questions answered by our team and an incredible group of encouraging, like-minded mamas.
+For more information on all of the topics covered here, find us on Instagram, Facebook, or join us in our Whole Mamas Pregnancy Program, where you can get questions answered by our team and an incredible group of encouraging, like-minded mamas.

 Header Photo: Janko Ferlic